Skip to content ↓

 Homework

-Reading - please read for up to 20 minutes each day and record in the reading record.
+Reading - please continue to read for up to 20 minutes each day and record in the reading record.
 There are questions in your child’s homework diary to support their comprehension further.
 Please record the questions you have asked in your child’s reading record, e.g 4a, 6c, 8b.

 CGP Homework books: